BPLIM/Workshops/Guides/02_BPLIM_Datasets_Guide/BPLIM_Datasets_Guide_v072025.md

 Using this data, BPLIM created the Matched Supermarket Daily Prices (MSDP), which offers daily data on the prices of food and beverage products sold across multiple supermarkets included in the SDP database.
 This enables **price comparisons** across different supermarkets.

-Both the SDP and MSDP datsets cover the period from 2021 to 2023 and are updated **annually for research purposes**.
+Both the SDP and MSDP datsets cover the period starting in 2021 and are updated **annually for research purposes**.

 This data can only be used for research projects involving Internal Researchers.